Top Gated Communities in Los Angeles

-There a less than a handful of streets in this bowl-shaped, private neighborhood.
+There are less than a handful of streets in this bowl-shaped, private neighborhood.
 Their names include Lime Orchard Road, Hidden Valley Road, and Contini.
 Lot sizes here are quite large compared to other communities in BHPO.
 Homes here have territorial and canyon views.

-Mulholland Estates is a gated community that sits right off Mulholland Drive near the intersection with Beverly Glen Boulevard.
+Mulholland Estates is a gated community that sits right off Mulholland Drive near its intersection with Beverly Glen Boulevard.
 The exclusive neighborhood lies within the boundaries of Sherman Oaks (City of Los Angeles), but like the rest of the Beverly Hills Post Office (BHPO) area, homes here sport the “Beverly Hills, CA 90210” street address.

-The privacy of Mulholland Estates draws many celebrities to buy homes here.
+The privacy of Mulholland Estates draws many celebrities to buy houses here.
 Of its 95 luxury homes, many are newer; most custom-built homes here were built in within a few years of the millennium, from 1988 to the early 2000s.
 Lot sizes are over-sized and can exceed 1 acre.

 Oak Pass Road